 People generally associate addiction treatment centers with inpatient recovery programs for alcoholism and drug addiction.
 But most treatment facilities also offer outpatient alcohol rehabilitation options for those who prefer this pathway to healing and recovery.
 Many of the same evidence-based therapies used in inpatient rehab are used in an outpatient alcohol rehab center.

-During outpatient alcohol rehab clients come to a treatment center for several hours each day, anywhere from 3-5 days each week.
-While they don’t reside on treatment center grounds, they still participate in a full menu of services and programs, including individual, group and family therapy sessions plus any other types of specialized therapies the facility may offer.
-Despite the shorter time on site, clients receiving outpatient alcohol rehabilitation services are provided with everything they need to keep their recovery moving forward.
+During outpatient alcohol rehab, clients come to a treatment center for several hours each day, anywhere from 3-5 days each week.
+While they don’t reside on treatment center grounds, they still participate in a full menu of services and programs, including individual, group, and family therapy sessions, plus any other types of specialized therapies the facility may offer.
+Despite the shorter time on site, clients receiving outpatient alcohol rehab services are provided with everything they need to keep their recovery moving forward.
 This is especially true for problem drinkers and alcoholics who can enroll in intensive outpatient programs, where every effort is made to match inpatient care regimens as closely as possible.
-Outpatient treatment is less expensive than inpatient treatment, but it may go on for a longer time period since the total number of hours spent in treatment each week is reduced.
+Outpatient treatment is less expensive than inpatient treatment, but it may go on for longer since the total number of hours spent in treatment each week is reduced.

-What Are the Advantages of Outpatient Alcohol Rehabilitation?
+What Are the Advantages of Outpatient Alcohol Addiction Treatment?

-Outpatient Rehab is for Those Who Want It
+Outpatient Alcohol Rehab Is for Those Who Want It